vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-immutable`

-Used to annotate a class where every property is treated by consumers as `@psalm-readonly` and every method is treated as `@psalm-mutation-free`.
+Used to annotate a class where every property is treated by consumers as `@psalm-readonly` and every instance method is treated as `@psalm-mutation-free`.

 ### `@psalm-pure`